Pack Goat Play Structure

 Building a pack goat play structure for your pack goats will be one of the best things you do to improve your string.
 Not only is it a training tool but it’s fun for them and will be one step to helping them be in a little better shape when they aren’t on the trail.

 I have bit my nails more than once knowing, if one of my goats fell, they would die…not get hurt, but die.
-I try to keep them out of those situations on the trail, but…they are goats and they have a God given drive to push to a higher elevation.
-Building a play structure for them in their pasture is a key, in my opinion, to help them keep and develop the agility they will need for the back country.
-Remember, rocks are easy for a goat…it’s logs and dead fall that are really hard on them…so use logs rather than rocks.
+I try to keep them out of those situations on the trail, but… They are goats and they have a God given drive to push to a higher elevation.
+Building a play structure for them in their pasture is a key, in my opinion, to help them keep and develop the agility needed for the back country.
+Remember, rocks are easy for a goat… It’s logs and dead fall that are really hard on them… so use logs rather than rocks.
 Some rocks…ok, but stick with logs and stumps or wood in general.

 I hope this is helpful.
 Also, here is a video I did on the same stuff.

 Here is another video of my boys using the structure to gain agility